White Hall hires Shapiro as new PD chief

-White Hall Mayor Noel Foster announced Tuesday that law enforcement veteran Greg Shapiro will succeed Richard Wingard as chief of the White Hall Police Department.
+White Hall Mayor Noel Foster announced on April 2 that law enforcement veteran Greg Shapiro will succeed Richard Wingard as chief of the White Hall Police Department.
 Shapiro is a former captain of the Pine Bluff Police Department and is an auxiliary deputy for the Jefferson County Sheriff’s Office.

 He also teaches criminal justice classes at Southeast Arkansas College.